 The kitchen is the room that required significant renovation.
 “They’re cooking for two growing boys, and they have a cute, rambunctious dog, so this room had to work,” says Phillip.
 In the interest of style longevity, cabinets were left white and walls were covered with a blue vinyl wallpaper that can be cleaned easily.
 Great light and a dynamic layout mean the room gets lots of use.

 The serene main bedroom has a ta-da moment in the wife’s dressing room, with a fabric by Michael Smith covering the walls.
 “Don’t you want to wake up in the morning and feel like you’re being kissed?
 It takes me back to childhood when my grandmother covered me in kisses,” says Phillip.
-The color frames and flatters and connects to the soft pink on the bedroom’s ceiling.
+The fabric color frames, flatters, and connects to the soft pink on the bedroom’s ceiling.
 That’s the genius of Phillip Thomas.
 He uses the lessons of a life well traveled and studied to create rooms that are comfortable, interesting, and style rich—with a wink.

 CONTINUE THE HOUSE TOUR